progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Furthermore, many of these systems deal pretty well with having several remote repositories they can work with, so you can collaborate with different groups of people in different ways simultaneously within the same project.
 This allows you to set up several types of workflows that aren’t possible in centralized systems, such as hierarchical models.-->

-Darüber hinaus können derartige Systeme hervorragend mit verschiedenen externen ("remote") Repositories umgehen, so dass man mit verschiedenen Gruppen von Leuten simultan in verschiedenen Weisen zusammenarbeiten kann.
+Darüber hinaus können derartige Systeme hervorragend mit verschiedenen externen („remote“) Repositories umgehen, sodass man mit verschiedenen Gruppen von Leuten simultan in verschiedenen Weisen zusammenarbeiten kann.
 Das macht es möglich, verschiedene Arten von Arbeitsabläufen (wie Hierarchien) zu integrieren, was mit zentralisierten Systemen nicht möglich ist.

 <!--## A Short History of Git ##-->
 ## Die Geschichte von Git ##

 <!--As with many great things in life, Git began with a bit of creative destruction and fiery controversy.
 The Linux kernel is an open source software project of fairly large scope.
 For most of the lifetime of the Linux kernel maintenance (1991–2002), changes to the software were passed around as patches and archived files.
 In 2002, the Linux kernel project began using a proprietary DVCS system called BitKeeper.-->

 Wie viele großartige Dinge im Leben entstand Git aus kreativem Chaos und hitziger Diskussion.
 Der Linux Kernel ist ein Open Source Software Projekt von erheblichem Umfang.
 Während der gesamten Entwicklungszeit des Linux Kernels von 1991 bis 2002 wurden Änderungen an der Software in Form von Patches (d.h. Änderungen an bestehendem Code) und archivierten Dateien herumgereicht.
-2002 began man dann, ein proprietäres DVCS System mit dem Namen "Bitkeeper" zu verwenden.
+2002 began man dann, ein proprietäres DVCS System mit dem Namen „Bitkeeper“ zu verwenden.

 <!--In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
 This prompted the Linux development community (and in particular Linus Torvalds, the creator of Linux) to develop their own tool based on some of the lessons they learned while using BitKeeper.
 Some of the goals of the new system were as follows:-->